zzy0222/CityLab/README.md

 ## Description
 Model code for the 2019 Beijing College Mathematical Modeling Intercollegiate Competition Question B: NLP Sentiment Analysis + Improved Entropy Method + Improved Grey Relational Analysis<br>
-The original code was re-uploaded due to accidental deletion of the .git file<br>
+The original code was re-uploaded due to accidental deletion of the .git file.<br>
-Since the paper hasn't been awarded yet, it won't be released for now<br>
+Since the paper hasn't been awarded yet, it won't be released for now.<br>
 General approach:<br>
 NLP sentiment analysis to score useful comments, range [0,1]<br>
-Entropy method modeling with eight influencing factors (see keywords_classification.xlsx), each factor measured by three elements (see factor_weights method)<br>
+Entropy method modeling with eight influencing factors (see keywords_classification.xlsx), each factor measured by three elements. (see factor_weights method)<br>
-Grey relational analysis to identify the impact of objective indicators on subjective feelings (satisfaction and happiness index)<br>
+Grey relational analysis to identify the impact of objective indicators on subjective feelings. (satisfaction and happiness index)<br>

 ## Updates
 2019-5-14 Received first prize in the review!